 - “Kindly Inquisitors,” Jonathan Rauch @jon_rauch (1993).
 I tell people that Mill’s “On Liberty” is the best thing ever written about freedom of speech.
 I usually follow that up with “But ‘Kindly Inquisitors’ is the best thing written about free speech since Mill.”
 While the book contains immense wisdom on any number of topics, for cancel culture, pay special attention to his treatment of the fatwa against Salman Rushdie (notably a signatory of the infamous Harper’s Letter.)
 (My full review here and winner of the first Excessively Prestigious Award.)

 - “The Tyranny of Silence,” Flemming Rose (2014).
 Written by the editor who published the infamous Mohammed cartoons, and though that may turn some people off, Rose comes off as an incredibly thoughtful political liberal who simply believed there was nothing special about any religion that meant it couldn’t be poked fun at in accordance with the old Danish tradition.
 An underappreciated book that everyone must read, it includes some of the best and most thorough arguments I’ve seen that the Weimar Republic did, in fact, have something akin to hate speech codes; Nazis were jailed under them; and it was a huge PR success for the Nazis.
 This is an important argument as many of the leading advocates of censorship cite things like the rise of the Nazis as justification for modern speech codes — as if, had there been such codes in Germany, Hitler never would’ve come to power.
 Well, there were such codes.

 - “Dangerous Ideas: A Brief History of Censorship in the West, from the Ancients to Fake News,” Eric Berkowitz, @ericberkowitz4 (2021).
 Berkowitz’s astounding book is a comprehensive, entertaining historical account of censorship in the West, from Ancient Greece to the present.
 It does an especially good job highlighting the class dynamics of censorship, including the Streisand Effect and censorship imposed by elites for the “benefit” of the poor.
 I have some reservations about the last chapter, which I feel gives too much credit to the arguments made by academic speech skeptics, but the book is still a triumph I will be reading again and again.
+(My full review here.)

 EXTRA CREDIT.
 For those overachievers out there, if you want to get a much earlier perspective on free expression, check out John Milton’s “Areopagitica” (1644), and John Locke’s “Letter Concerning Toleration” (1689).
 I would have listed them earlier but the 17th century prose is not for everyone.